forestgrape/coronavirus/controlling.md

 ### Outside is Safer
-Outside the viruses get diluted and then are cleared/inactivated faster than inside.
+Outside the viruses get diluted and then are cleared or decay faster than inside.
 Due to decay and clearance there's no accumulation.
 However, outside infection probability is not zero just smaller than inside - as described in the [transmission section](./transmission.md), outside the main risk is in face-to-face situations.

 - [Dilution](#dilution): The virion density decreases rapidly due to the air exchange that is present outdoors.
 - [Virion Decay](./stability.md): sunlight and heat  destroy virions or at least increases the decay.<!-- check humidity effect on virus survival-->